-- Units or shares of UCIs
+Units or shares of UCIs

-The Fund may invest up to 10% of its net assets in units or shares of French or European UCITS of any classification that meet socially responsible investment (SRI) criteria.
+The Fund may invest up to 10% of its net assets in units or shares of French or European UCITS of any classification.

-Within this limit, the Fund may also invest in units or shares of French AIFs or AIFs established in other Member States of the European Union and in investment funds established under foreign law that meet the four criteria specified under Article R. 214-13 of the French Monetary and Financial Code.
+Within this limit, the Fund may also invest in units or shares of French or foreign UCITS or AIFs or foreign investment funds that meet the four conditions laid down in Article R214-13 of the French Monetary and Financial Code.